 Between 1985 and 2002, Daughters of Norway made several changes to modernize lodge operations.
 These included: streamlined the application process; dropped use of passwords; opened meetings to guests; added an Associate Member category; and changed the Døtre av Norge newsletter into a newspaper format with additional articles of cultural or historical interest.

-Since 1985, in response to a growing interest in the organization, the Grand Lodge of the Daughters of Norway has formed twenty-one new lodges in California, Nevada, Western Washington State, Iowa, Idaho, Minnesota, and Oregon.
+Since 1985, in response to a growing interest in the organization, the Grand Lodge of the Daughters of Norway has formed many new lodges in California, Nevada, Western Washington State, Iowa, Idaho, Minnesota, North Dakota and Oregon.
 In 2006, D of N broadened its base to the Midwest when Eva Nansen Lodge #46 of Des Moines, Iowa joined the organization.

 The following year, 2007, D of N continued to expand into new parts of the country with the institution of Helga Estby Lodge #47 in Mountain Home, Idaho.
 In 2009, two new California lodges (Elise Wærenskjold #48 of Roseville and Hulda Garborg #49 of Rainbow) and one Washington lodge (Freya #50 of Spokane) were founded.
 By Sept.
-2010, a lodge was formed (Pauline Fjelde #51, Minneapolis/St. Paul, Minnesota) in the place where the first Daughters of Norway (of the Midwest) began in the late 1800s.
-The newest lodge #52 was formed in Junction City, OR in 2011 (Agnes Mathilde Wergeland).
+2010, a lodge was formed (Pauline Fjelde #51, Minneapolis/St. Paul, Minnesota) in the place where the first Daughters of Norway (of the Midwest) began in the late 1800's.
+The Agnes Mathilde Wergeland lodge #52 was formed in Junction City, OR in 2011.
+The Rosanna Gutterud Johnsrud lodge, #53 of Fargo, North Dakota was formed in October 2014.
 Today, we have more than 1,600 members.